 It is imperative that students have paid for all enrolled classes.
-Please check your online schedule daily through the 12th class to insure you have not been dropped for non-payment of any amount.
-Students unknowingly have been dropped from classes for various reasons such as financial aid, schedule change fees, parking fees, etc. MSOJ will not be able to reinstate students for any reason after the 12th class day regardless of situation.
+Please check your online schedule daily through late registration to ensure you have not been dropped for non-payment of any amount.
+Students unknowingly have been dropped from classes for various reasons such as financial aid, schedule change fees, parking fees, etc. MSOJ will not be able to reinstate students for any reason after late registration, regardless of situation.
 It is the student's responsibility to ensure all payments have been made.